 Notice to Parents:

 On (date), at (time) there will

-be a parent meeting ofgrade student ts in the
+be a parent meeting of grade studen ts in the

-(loca ation) to discuss the plans and organization of the
+(location) to discuss the plans s and organization of the

-Environmental Educa tion field study to the Ro ck Eagle 4-H Center near
+Environmental Education field study to the Ro ock Eagle 4-H Center near

 Eatonton, Georgia.
-1 The trip date is Please
+The t rip date is Please

-make arrangements for at least one parent or guardian to attend.
+make arrangements for a it least one parent or guardian to attend.

-Please sign and retur n the bottom slip by
+Please sign and return the e bottom slip by

-We look forward to s
+We look forward to seeing g you there!

-iscuss Rock Eagle 4-H
+Meeting to Discu ss Rock Eagle 4-H H Center Study Trip

 will attend

 will not attend

 Student's Name

-Signature of Parent of Guardian or
+Signature of Parent or Guardian

+D - 1 -